Enjoy the Holiday Feasts Without Feeling Defeat

 - Maintain a realistic expectation.
 Recognize that maintaining your weight is a far more realistic expectation than losing weight over the holidays.
 Even the most disciplined of dieters can struggle with temptations during the holiday season.

 - Maintain food awareness.
 When you look at the delicious spread of food on the table, ask yourself, “What do I really love?”
 You don’t have to try everything.
-Go for the dishes you treasure the most because they are only available once a year.
+Go for the dishes in your holiday feast that you treasure the most because they are only available once a year.
 Savor every mouthful.
 If you don’t love it after you taste it, stop eating it.

 - Maintain activity.
 Instead of plopping on the couch afterwards, grab a relative and go for a walk or play fun, active games like Wii or charades.
 The next day, plan on a more active workout.

 - Maintain perspective.
 A single day of overeating won’t make or break your eating plan.
 It takes days of overeating to gain weight.
 If you overindulge at a holiday meal, put it behind you.
 Return to your usual eating plan the next day, and leave your guilt behind.